 Specify your API using the implementation-agnostic format OpenAPI and store it in a repository provided by Oracle Cloud Infrastructure (OCI) DevOps.

-Implement your services using a lightweight open source framework, such as Micronaut or Helidon.
+Implement your services using a lightweight open source approach, such as Graal Cloud Native or Helidon.

 Deploy your services on serverless platforms, such as Oracle Container Engine for Kubernetes or Oracle Functions, for ease of deployment, scalability, and cost efficiency.